sysadminsmedia/homebox/SECURITY.md

 ## Reporting a Vulnerability

-Please open a normal public issue if you have any security related concerns.
+Please open a normal public issue for minor security issues or general security inquires.

+For major or critical security issues, please open a private github security issue.